shreyagoyal9/hookify-app/README.md

 <div align="center">

-Made with 🐘 and 🎵 by Shreya Goyal & Shansit
+Made with 🐘 and 🎵 by Shreya Goyal & Shansit Suman.

 *just the hook. always.*